eamanu/Aping/README.md

 Aping (Advanced ping program) is a network ping utility written entirely in the Python programming language, which in addition to the standard ping program can execute four types of ICMP probes (pings): echo request (the standard ping), timestamp request, address mask request, and information request.

 Aping was initially written by Kantor A. Zsolt <kantorzsolt@yahoo.com>.
-This is a project that started on 2007.
-On 2018 was Overtaken and maintained by Emmanuel Arias <emmanuelarias30@gmail.com>
+This is a project that started in 2007.
+In 2018 was Overtaken and maintained by Emmanuel Arias <emmanuelarias30@gmail.com>

-The project homepage is: http://www.nongnu.org/Aping
+The project homepage is: http://www.nongnu.org/aping

 Development webpage is: https://savannah.nongnu.org/projects/Aping